herefishyfish/docs-new/webpack.md

 ## Webpack

 :::warning Note
-This section is only aplicable to `@nativescript/webpack` version `5.0.0` and above.
+This section is only applicable to `@nativescript/webpack` version `5.0.0` and above.
 If you are using an older version, consider upgrading.
 This is compatible with webpack version 5.x.
 :::